teacheredu-euniwell/oer-diversity-inclusion/README.md

 What You Will Find in the Next Section
 ----

-You will encounter the case vignette "language and identity".
+In the next section we will look at a case-vignette about language and identity.

 [^1]:Diehl, C. (2024).
 Migration und ethnische Ungleichheiten.
 In Handbuch Sozialstrukturanalyse (pp. 1–25).
 Springer Fachmedien Wiesbaden. https://doi.org/10.1007/978-3-658-39759-3_47-1

 ### 5.4 Case Vignette 2: "Language and Identity"

-Now, we now describe another case-vignette on the topic of migration and identity.

 <center>![case-vignette language](case-vignette-language.jpg)AI Image Gen generated image based on own prompt[^1]</center>
 <br>

-__Please take your time and remember:__ This is not a test with right or wrong answers but an exercise for thinking about your role as a teacher in a diverse classroom!

-__In addition:__ If you are a person with an immigrant background, please imagine that the students (Hadil and Sol) presented in the following case have a different first language than you.
+__Please take your time and remember:__ This is not a test with right or wrong answers but an exercise for thinking about your role as a teacher in a diverse classroom! __In addition:__ If you are a person with an immigrant background, please imagine that the students (Hadil and Sol) presented in the following case have a different first language than you.

 Case Description
 ---